Chances are, you found this post because you want to know what the offside rule is in football.

 I’ve seen quite a few people posting on social media during the World Cup asking for an easy to understand explanation, so I figured I’d write a blog post explaining it in a way even non football fans could understand (and the football mums stood on the sidelines, not really sure what’s happening)….

 I am a big football fan, and also a woman.
-Being able to confidently explain the offside rule has shut a lot of men up over the years, so I wanted to share the knowledge – and get all the football mums up to speed on the rules, so they can nod along with confidence next time their child is convinced they weren’t offside at all…..
+Being able to confidently explain the offside rule has shut a lot of men up over the years, so I wanted to share the knowledge.
+I also want to get all the football mums up to speed on the rules…

 SO – HERE GOES…..